中文

 Remarkable Student Outcomes

-Client students have earned admission to all eight Ivy League universities—Brown, Columbia, Cornell, Dartmouth, Harvard, Penn/Wharton, Princeton, and Yale—as well as Stanford, MIT, Caltech, UC Berkeley Engineering, and other top U.S. institutions including Duke, UChicago, Northwestern, Johns Hopkins, Carnegie Mellon, Georgetown, Vanderbilt, Rice, NYU, UMichigan, UT Austin, etc. We’ve also helped students gain admission to top UK universities, including Oxford, Cambridge, and Imperial.
+Our private mentorship has consistently delivered strong outcomes over time.
+Many of our mentees have earned admission to all eight Ivy League universities—Brown, Columbia, Cornell, Dartmouth, Harvard, Penn/Wharton, Princeton, and Yale—as well as Stanford, MIT, Caltech, UC Berkeley/Engineering, and other leading U.S. institutions including Duke, UChicago, Northwestern, Johns Hopkins, Carnegie Mellon, Georgetown, Vanderbilt, Babson, Rice, NYU, UMichigan, UT Austin, etc. We have also helped students gain admission to top UK universities, including Oxford, Cambridge, and Imperial College London.

 .